BeauCheatham/SQL-Project/README.md

 # Introduction
 Explore the market for data analyst internships!
-Focusing on remote and in-Texas roles, this project explores top-paying jobs, in-demand skills, and where high demand meets high salary for interns in data analytics.
+Focusing on remote and in-Texas roles, this project explores top-paying jobs, in demand skills, and where high demand meets high salary for interns in data analytics.

 SQL queries?
 Check them out here: [project_sql folder](/project_sql/)
 # Background
-Driven by a desire to explore the job market I will be entering, this project was born from a desire to pinpoint top-paid and in-demand skills through data analytics.
+Driven by a desire to explore the job market I will be entering, this project was born from a desire to pinpoint top-paid and in demand skills through data analytics.

 Data hails from [this SQL course](hittps://lukebarousse.com/sql).
 It's packed with insights on job titles, salaries, locations, and essential skills.
 ### The questions I wanted to answer through my SQL queries were: